rosemm/context_word_seg/README.md

 coding_scripts.R has the functions research assistants use to code the transcripts.
 Instructions given to RAs working on this are saved in instructions_for_RAs.txt

 _OPEN_ME.r has instrutcions for RAs, including the code to access the coding_scripts.r file

 data_processing.r has the analysis code.

+words_by_contexts.csv is the list of key words (seed words) for each context.
+These lists are based on MCDI words supplemented with some especially frequent content words from the corpus that we expected would be associated with particular contexts – for example, milk was on the list for mealtime words, and wipe was on the list for diaper change words.